greg-657/Gregs-BSEPortfolio/index.md

 # Music Game/Frequency Reader
 This project is a game/device that can do a multitude of things.
 Firstly, it can read the frequency of a note.
 Not only that, but it can also take said frequency and match it to a note.
 Secondly, it can determine whether a note played by someone is correct, comparing it with another note.
 This is displayed on a small LCD screen that will show both the note and whether it was correct.
-I chose this project because it seemed suitably challenging for my level and also combined my 2 interests of computer science and music.
+I chose this project because it seemed suitably challenging for my level and also combined 3 of my interests: computer science, video games, and music.